 Kensington Gardens used to be a private park which is now public.
 Home to Kensington Palace and the Diana Princess of Wales Playground and memorial and many other attractions.

-The beautiful grounds includes a formal Italian Garden, the peter Pan Statue and covers over 260 acres.
+The beautiful grounds include a formal Italian Garden, the Peter Pan Statue and covers over 260 acres.
 Kensington Gardens is one of 8 royal parks and it used to belong to Hyde Park and you can walk from Kensington to Hyde Park.